Skip to main content

 This is because a = 42 assigns 42 to a and the whole assignment expression evaluates to the value being assigned.

-To undo it we turn the body of our function into a block and do each assignment in its own line:
+To undo it, we turn the body of our function into a block and do each assignment on its own line:

 let c2 = (b, l) => {